 Currently, Gabe is the Minister of Discipleship at First Presbyterian Church and serves on the faculty of Reformed Theological Seminary’s Global and Houston campuses.
 In his spare time, he enjoys hunting, golf, and Gamecock football.

-He is married to Callie.
-The have three daughters.
+He is married to Callie and they have three daughters.

 Rev. Squires joined the First Presbyterian Church staff in January 2014.
-He is a graduate of Belhaven University with a B.S. in Psychology; a graduate of Reformed Theological Seminary (RTS) with both a M.A. in Marriage and Family Therapy and in Counseling.
+He is a graduate of Belhaven University with a B.S. in Psychology; a graduate of Reformed Theological Seminary (RTS) with both a M.A. in Marriage and Family Therapy, and in Counseling.
 Josh started a private practice counseling company and was a private therapist before returning to RTS to earn an M.Div.
 While pursuing his divinity degree, Josh served as the Christian Education intern at First Presbyterian Church of Jackson, MS and later as the Interim Director of Christian Medical and Dental Association at the University of Mississippi Medical Center.
 He also writes for Desiring God.